-A Inter-segment revenues are eliminated on consolidation.

-B Additions to non-current assets consist of additions to property, plant and equipment.
+- A Inter-segment revenues are eliminated on consolidation. - B Additions to non-current assets consist of additions to property, plant and equipment and right-of-use assets.

 Geographical information

 In presenting information on the basis of geographical segments, segment revenue is based on the geographical location of customers and segment assets are based on the geographical location of assets.